tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

         body: {}
 ```

-As you can see, it's highly similar to the OpenAPI spec.
-There's really not much point in having multiple specifications in the industry, so my guess is that in 5 years, RAML will be obsolete.
+RAML's specification format is highly similar to the OpenAPI spec.
+There's really not much point in having multiple specifications for REST APIs in the industry, so my guess is that in five years, RAML will be obsolete.

 ## Outputs